sablier-labs/docs/docs/guides/05-snapshot-voting.md

 :::caution Caveats

 - Using this policy alongside `erc20-balance-of` may double count tokens.
-In the example above, `TNK 500` was streamed, but the recipient withdrew `TKN 450`, so the total voting power would be `TKN 950`.
+In the example above, `TKN 500` was streamed, but the recipient withdrew `TKN 450`, so the total voting power would be `TKN 950`.
 - If funds are recycled (streamed, withdrawn and streamed again) the voting power may be increased artificially.